eaott/CSE380/project/README.md

 - `coverage` - requires the `gcc` module to be loaded (`module load gcc`), will use `gcov` and run tests to determine the code coverage of source files
 - `clean` - remove binaries, `.gcov` files, etc.

-# Project structure
-- `includes` - header files needed for operation of main files, including the input parser
-- `src` - main source code for each problem, and the custom versions of Euler and RK solvers
-- `test` - code for tests, including the test framework itself
-- `third_party` - really, just Eigen for all the vector / matrix operations

 # Post-processing
 Post-processing, in particular, with regard to performance and accuracy measures